 A colposcopy can help identify the cause of an abnormal Pap smear.
 The doctors at Southeast Texas OB/GYN Associates, PA in Beaumont, Texas provide routine Pap smear tests and colposcopies, if needed, to monitor your female reproductive system.
-If you’ve had an abnormal Pap test, call or schedule an appointment online today to learn more how a colposcopy can help with a diagnosis.

 A colposcopy is a procedure that allows your doctor to carefully examine your vulva, vagina, and cervix using a magnifying instrument called a colposcope.